Reid Sinnett: Tampa Bay Buccaneers

 Sinnett signed a contract that included $152,000 in guaranteed money with the Tampa Bay Buccaneers as an undrafted free agent on April 25, 2020.
 He was waived by the team during final roster cuts on September 5, 2020, and subsequently signed with the practice squad the next day.
 He was released on September 8, 2020.

-Miami Dolphins
+Miami Dolphins (first stint)

 Sinnett was signed to the Miami Dolphins practice squad on September 14, 2020.
 He was elevated to the active roster on November 28 and January 2, 2021, for the team's weeks 12 and 17 games against the New York Jets and Buffalo Bills, and reverted to the practice squad after each game.
 He signed a reserve/future contract with the Dolphins on January 5, 2021.

 On August 31, 2021, Sinnett was waived by the Dolphins and re-signed to the practice squad the next day.
 He was promoted to the active roster on September 25, 2021 after an injury to starter Tua Tagovailoa.
 He was waived on October 23.